-If you have local friends, then gay kareoke bars may be your thing.
+If you have local friends, then gay karaoke bars may be your thing.

 Hong Kong’s Gay Saunas

-I don’t now how big of a cultural thing this is, not having been to one.
+I don’t now how big of a cultural thing this is, but there are enough in the city to have different profiles of people (such as different age groups) according to a local friend who does go once in a while.
 However, you can check out the listing at Travel Gay Asia and search up additional reviews to see which ones suit you.
 Another place to check out is in the local (Cantonese) area of Mong Kok, called Hutong.

 7) What’s it like living there?

 This is an interesting topic that deserves a full post on its own.